Eighth Sunday after Trinity – Sunday

 Christendom, the one holy Christian Church, the communion of saints, God’s chosen people, those who through true faith in Jesus Christ have become His dear children, this Christendom, and each and every member of it, possesses something daily in rich abundance that is better than anything there is, and which cannot be procured or purchased with any deed man may do, or any treasure in the world.

 PRAYER – O Thou gracious God and Father, how shall I properly thank and praise Thee?
 That is more than I can do.
-But, O Lord, I rejoice that by Thy Word and Holy Spirit Thou hast made me a member of the Holy Christian Church, the Communion of Saints, in which Thou dost daily and richly forgive all sins for Christ’s sake.
-Now I, a poor sinner, have peace and shall be saved.
+But, O Lord, I rejoice that by Thy Word and Holy Spirit, working through that Word, Thou hast made me a member of the Holy Christian Church, the Communion of Saints, in which Thou dost daily and richly forgive all sins for Christ’s sake.
+Now I, a poor sinner, have peace with Thee and shall most certainly be saved.
 Abba, Father, let me at all times, and wherever I may be, remain a member of Thy Church through faith in Christ.
 Amen.

 Before Thee none can boasting stand,